parrt/msds692/hw/sentiment.md

 <img src=figures/trump-follows.png width=350>

 Note that the users should be sorted in reverse order by their number of followers.
 Just to be clear, `/following/the_antlr_guy` shows the list of users that I follow sorted by how many followers those users have.
 Clearly, Guido has the most followers and so he is shown first in my list of people I follow.

+The one issue is that some users have huge following lists.
+For our unit tests, they don't but in general they could.
+Select the first 100 friend IDs returned by the API and *then* get the user info for just those IDs to avoid chasing an endless list of users.
+Reverse sort those by number of followers.

 You will do your work in repository `sentiment-`*userid*.